 The most important points are the terms and money expenses.
 Besides, you might not want to disclose any details until the product gets released.
 In this case, there’s a solution – signing a non-disclosure agreement (NDA).

-c) Work in sprints
+3. Work in Sprints

 The Agile approach offers to divide a project into small springs and receive deliverables by specified deadlines.
 The major benefit is the ability to track progress and avoid setbacks.
 But that’s what devs and project managers take care of.

-Average Hourly Rates
+Average Hourly Rates of Front-end Developers

 Now, time to take a look at front-end dev rates by countries and hiring options.

-According to Codementor study (in which 5,302 freelance devs took part), the highest average rates are in the USA and Australia.
+According to a Codementor study (in which 5,302 freelance devs took part), the highest average rates are in the USA and Australia.

 The max difference between these regions is 40%.